 Previously, compatibility was achieved by compiling with the RM Compiler directive.
-The newer DIALECT"RM" directive sets and extends the compatibility given by RM, and should be used for all new migrations from RM/COBOL, unless you normally set the ANSI switch when you submit your RM/COBOL source programs to the RM/COBOL system.
+The newer DIALECT"RM" directive sets and extends the compatibility given by RM, but you should only use it in a native COBOL environment.
+It is recommended that you use DIALECT"RM" for all new migrations from RM/COBOL to native MF COBOL, unless you normally set the ANSI switch when you submit your RM/ COBOL source programs to the RM/COBOL system.
 If you do, set the RM"ANSI" directive when you compile your programs.